DDDxiyesi/CSCI544/README.md

 I regarded all unknown words as one feature.
 So the vocabulary increased by 1.
 And when doing classify, the unknown word has probability of log(1/N+V+1).
 (Also metioned in class.)
 And I stored the probability in log base to avoid underflow.
 (Mentioned in class, too.)
 Also, I removed some symbols like `,#,^,*,(,),etc in spam model but restored them in sentiment model because I found without puctuations, spam model could have a higher accuarcy without considering puntuations while sentiment couldn't.
-I also tried only consider the feature with length greater than 1. which turned out better in sentiment but worse in spam.
+I also tried only consider features with length greater than 1. which turned out better in sentiment but worse in spam.
 And I tried to remove the digits, but turned out no differnce...

 In SVM of part2, I stored the features one by one in dict to format them in increasing order and choose the tf-idf value of the word as its character since it has a better result than frequency of the word in one document.
 The tf-idf was mentioned in class.

 In MegaM of part2, I used non-bernoulli implicit format to imply binary and multiclass.
-For each feature, I set the initial value as 1.0.
+For each feature, I set the initial value as 1.0.(I asked professor what value we should use, and he said 1.0 is fine unless you can find a better one.
+I tried the length of feature, the frequency and some other value, but no one is better than 1.0.
+Maybe it's because MegaM is like perception, it changed the weight by iteration.)
 I created the model and ran test with binary which had a better result.
 (A student also said binary has a better result on piazza.)

 I chose about adjacent 2500 data form SENTIMENT_training as dev data and delete the same data in training set.